 To guide you in the best travel insurance options for your Everest Base Camp trek, we have put together this detailed article that outlines the key points to look out for when purchasing your policy.

-At the end of the article you will find a insurance quote calculator from our partner World Nomads.
 World Nomads are a leading travel insurance provider and have standard insurance offer which we have used personally on all our treks in Nepal.

 Trekking to Everest Base Camp involves high altitude, in fact at the highest point - Kala Patthar, you'll be over 5,500 metres.